 The enterprise service bus integration architecture

 Pros and cons: One of the best things about ESBs is that each subsystem is decoupled by a “messaging bus,” so it can be replaced or changed without affecting the functionality of other subsystems.
 This plays in favor of high scalability.
 Also, such projects are reliable and quite easy to design.
-As far as the cons, maintenance and troubleshooting get more complex with the spreading of integration tasks across the systems.
+As for the cons, maintenance and troubleshooting get more complex with the spreading of integration tasks across the systems.

 When to use it: An ESB model is an optimal way to implement large projects such as enterprise application integration (EAI), allowing them to scale when needed.
 It’s a good fit if a company needs to bring it together on-premises.